illumio/illumio-py/docs/source/user/usecases.rst

 Additionally, servers may be added or removed to scale the application up or down and may renew their DHCP leases on a regular basis.

-All this adds up to a lot of complexity for network security teams to handle.
+All this adds up to a lot of complexity for networking and security teams to handle.

 With Illumio, we can simplify policy administration using human-readable abstractions for common elements.
 The example below shows the step-by-step process by which we can create all policy objects needed to segment an